 My final race of 2016

 Sunday morning was the first CC6 of the season.
 This is the cross-country league for local running (and triathlon) clubs.
-Originally, the league consisted of 6 races (hence the name), but it has now been expanded with there being 7 races last season and 8 this year.
+Originally, the league consisted of 6 races (hence the name).
+It has now been expanded.
+There were 7 races last season and 8 this year.
 The first race took place at Fleming Park in Eastleigh.
-This is not far from where I live and I know the venue well as it’s where Eastleigh parkrun takes place.
+This is not far from where I live.
+I know the venue well as it’s where Eastleigh parkrun takes place.
 It was also a course that was similar to what I’ve run before with a start section, two main loops and then a finish section.

-Stuart rarely takes part in cross-country races as he is injury prone and doesn’t want to risk getting hurt, but he agreed to come along to this one (perhaps to see how fit he is, but more likely to keep an eye on me!)
+Stuart rarely takes part in cross-country races as he is injury prone and doesn’t want to risk getting hurt.
+He agreed to come along to this one (perhaps to see how fit he is, but more likely to keep an eye on me!)
 The big change at this event was that we had both agreed to run for Southampton Tri Club, instead of Lordshill Road Runners.
-Stuart collected his new STC vest, and I was very grateful that Coach Steve from the tri club had agreed to lend me a top.
+Stuart collected his new STC vest.
+I was very grateful that Coach Steve from the tri club had agreed to lend me a top.
 (I fully intend to buy an STC t-shirt/vest as soon as I’m back to a normal size!)
-It was a bit sad to see club-mates from LRR in their club vests, but I figured that there are many more runners in LRR, so STC needs me more than them.
+It was a bit sad to see club-mates from LRR in their club vests.
+I figured that there are many more runners in LRR, so STC needs me more than them.

 I knew I would have to take the race easy and had accepted that I might have to walk some of the hills, but my aim was just to enjoy it (and hopefully finish).